-The decision point properties window has three tabs with various properties.
+The station properties window has three tabs with various properties.
 The last two tabs are the standard tabs that are common to all conveyor objects.
 For more information about the properties on those tabs, see:

-Only the Station Type tab is unique to the decision point.
+Only the Station Type tab is unique to the station.

 These properties are explained in the Station Types topic.